aplteam/Fire/Docs/ReadMe.md

 When you edit one or more APL objects from Fire you can double-click another APL object in an Edit window successfully.
 You can also go to the session and add another Edit window to those which are already open.
 However, you are advised to use this with care.

-### Report hits
+### Report "Detailed hits"

-After having performed a search "Report hits" allows you to check the hits in context.
+After having performed a search the report "Detailed hits" allows you to check the hits in context.
 This is particularly useful in order to find out whether the hit list needs some fine tuning.

 ### Print object name(s) to the session